genesisdotre/kleros-ethereal-virtual-hackathon/readme.md

 Realistically speaking - it's a hackathon project, unlikely to be continued.

-I already have some other ideas how to use Kleros. *"Oracle as a Service"* - human intelligence API to tell the factual state, knowing
+I already have some other ideas how to use Kleros. *"Oracle as a Service"* - human intelligence API to tell the factual state, knowing that rational game-theory incentives are in play on the Kleros side.

 ![](kleros-simple-use-case.png?raw=true "simple Kleros")